 10.5 million people are arrested for various offenses every year in the United States alone.
+And Keep reading to know how to get a warrant lifted.

 Those arrests could result in quick catch and releases or lengthy prison terms.
 When you’re arrested, you can expect to be held against your will for some period of time and will likely have to endure the fear that goes along with incarceration.